 Leucine, isoleucine and valine are branched-chain amino acids that are found in protein-rich foods, such as chicken, fish, beef, tofu, eggs and dairy.
 BCAAs are commonly taken to promote muscle growth, increase fat loss, delay fatigue and boost the immune system.
 While these amino acids are considered essential, studies have been conflicting on the effectiveness of taking BCAAs as supplements for athletic performance.

 Functioning as a mild stimulant, caffeine is a natural component of chocolate, coffee and tea.
 Caffeine often is taken by athletes to burn fat, protect carbohydrate stores and increase energy levels.
 Caffeine has been shown to increase alertness and act as a stimulant, however fat burning does not appear to increase and carbohydrate stores are not protected.
 If found in too high of an amount in the urine, it is considered a banned substance by the National Collegiate Athletic Association, though normal amounts of caffeine from the diet do not usually reach this level.
+According to the 2015-2020 Dietary Guidelines for Americans, adults who choose to include caffeinated beverages in the form of coffee should not consume more than 400 milligrams of caffeine per day.

 A mineral found in foods such as whole grains, fruits and vegetables, chromium plays a role in how the body uses glucose.
 When taken as a supplement by athletes, it’s used as a weight loss aid or to help convert fat to muscle, but there’s insufficient evidence to support these claims.
 When taken as a supplement, it may cause oxidative damage or interfere with iron in the body.
 Therefore, chromium supplementation is not recommended.